concinim/wh-acd/index.md

 # About
 {: #about}

 The IBM Watson Annotator for Clinical Data (ACD) allows you to create domain specific medical NLP.
-ACD provides turn key annotators along with highly customizable annotators that you can tune specifically for your needs.
-ACD normalizes concepts into many common medical ontologies including UMLS, SNOMED, RXNORM, LOINC, and ICD *** OTHERS WE NEED TO ADD ***
+ACD provides turn key annotators along with highly customizable annotators that you can tune specifically for your application needs.

-The ACD annotators can pass feature information from annotator to the next.

 {: shortdesc}